ynput/ayon-documentation/website/docs/artist_hosts_maya.md

 It has 3 options:

-- **Shot Parent Folder**: is folder that servers as parent for all shots to be used for layout creation
+- **Shot Parent Folder**: is folder that serves as parent for all shots to be used for layout creation
 - **Group Loaded Assets**: is option that is propagated to the Layout instances themselves and indicate when you want to publish group of loaded asset
 - **Associated Task Name**: is a name of task that will be associated to the Layout if it exists with the specific shot